pagopa/azure-pipeline-templates/README.md

 ### Best practices
 * Always include templates in your pipeline specifying the reference tag, so a new template version can never break your deploy workflow.
 * When writing templates, make little-to-no use of default values.
-Istead, pretend the hist pipeline to provide them.
+Instead, pretend the hist pipeline to provide them.

 ## Available templates